djbristow/RAILS/mppm/README.md

 &copy; David Bristow, 2019

 ## Version
-* 1.2.0
+* 1.3.0

 Model Project and Purchase Manager is a MEVN application that provides a user with a web application to display, create and update information of the projects and purchased items.
 Additionally MPPM creates PDF reports of projects and purchases.

-This web application uses port 8080 natively but mapped to 3008 in docker container.
+This web application uses port 8080 natively but mapped to 3008 in a docker container.

 ## License